 Criminal history checks

-You may need a criminal history check when you are:
+You may need a criminal history check for many purposes, including when you are:

 - starting a new job